koficenti/Odie/README.md

 - return keyword
 - for loops (traditional)
 - blocks { }
+- automatic primitive wrapping (so Number(0.0) or String("example")) when using dot operator
 - arrays literals and indexing (set or get) with some bound checks
 - undefined and null, array out of bounds will give undefined when indexing
 - does parse some types but doesn't do anything with them yet!
+- basic class support (also 'this' keyword works)
 - ##### conditions
   - false && doSomething() <- will never run! (probably one of my favorite features)
   - ==, !=, >=, <=, >, <